aniass/SQL-Sales-Analysis/README.md

 # Sales analysis - SQL Data Analysis

 ## General info
 The project contains the analysis of example sales data with SQL.
 The project showcase my knowledge and skils in SQL such as data manipulation, analysis and querying.
-The analysis was prepared with MS SQL Server.
+The analysis was prepared with MS SQL Server database.

 ### Dataset
 The dataset contains sample data about products sales.
 It includes three tables namely Customers, Products and Orders.